mmontossi/analytics-rails/README.md

 <%= google_analytics_event_tag 'Video', 'play', 'demo.mp4', 42, category: 'product' %>
 ```

+## Contributing

+Any issue, pull request, comment of any kind is more than welcome!

+I will mainly ensure compatibility to PostgreSQL, AWS, Redis, Elasticsearch, FreeBSD and Memcached.

 ## Credits

 This gem is maintained and funded by [mmontossi](https://github.com/mmontossi).